 In Playa Del Carmen you can expect to mix with nothing but a beach full of models, hardcore party-goers interested in taking whatever drugs come their way and the kind of backpacker that I’m no longer interested in mixing with – the one that sleeps till noon, naps from 7pm until 9pm, and blasts dance music from every room at every opportune moment.
 No thanks.
 Although you can also find some cool theme parks!

 With all that in mind, I felt right at home with the type of people who visit Tulum.
 It was like a dream.
 From the moment we arrived, I knew I would love it.
 The vibe was just right, the perfect balance of small, locally owned boutiques selling eco-friendly clothes and lighting incense to draw you in off the street, delicious Creperies and Smoothie bars lining the streets and a handful of party places, beach bars and clubs for the night owls amount us.
+While you’re there, remember to take some Tulum tours to make some epic memories!

 Sometimes a place just feels right, and Tulum is one of those places for me.
 Before I let words escape me, here are 9 reasons why I believe you should visit Tulum – and some fun things to do in Tulum while you are there!
 Here’s why I think Tulum is one of the most beautiful places to visit in Mexico…